pinchepasta/ai-poopifyer/README.md

 Hint: If you disable your apache server by: "sudo systemctl stop apache2" and change the welcome.js port to 80, add ssl and a certificate, and you just got yourself a ordinary looking webserver that will indeed seem like a delicious looking target for ai bots/scrapers... until the shit flinging hallucination inducing action starts.

+And please open and read welcome.js first before installing and executing code on your server!

 <br><br>

 <h1>Notes:</h1>